 During 1917 and 1918 Mount Carmel parish could boast the largest Catholic congregation in the United States.
 Camp Merritt was operating those years within the parish boundaries.
 Each day the camp’s population was about 50,000 and it was estimated that 40 per cent of the soldiers were Catholic.
 On many a night thousands of the soldiers were ordered to embark for Europe and the pastor Father Fidelis Paulding, O.Carm. would go to the camp in the night for Confessions and Communion.

 During the first half of the 20th century parish families prospered.
 Then in the 1950’s the East Hill of the borough was developed with large and beautiful houses.
 Young Catholic professionals moved into the parish from New York and from Union and Jersey Cities.
 What was once called a “swamp mission” became a very desirable location.

 In 1952 Father Gregory Bergen, O.Carm built the current Church and School.
 In the 1960’s Father James McGill built the rectory, convent and new school wing.
 Father Campion Doyle, O.Carm guided the parish into the new Church of Vatican II.

-What started as a humble country church has grown to 1,300 registered families of varied backgrounds and cultures involved in many outreach and community programs.
+Under the leadership of current Pastor, Fr.
+Richard Supple, O.Carm. what started as a humble country church has grown to 1,300 registered families of varied backgrounds and cultures involved in many outreach and community programs.
 Making the Catholic Community of Our Lady of Mount Carmel a place that no matter who you are, no matter what you’ve done, no matter where you’re from, no matter where you’re going, no matter how good or bad things seem, you are always welcome.